tahminaringer/CodeFellows-Reading-notes/201/Basics_read02.md

 # Read02- Basics of HTML, CSS & JS

+- All three laguages is browser friendly.
+- **HTML Attributes** there to modify the contents of a tag

 ## HTML/CSS Chapter 2

+- tag vs element- tag refers to name of element content thing between angle brackets.
+Element is the whole thing, what shows up in browser

 - **Structural Markup** used to describe headings and paragraphs
 - **Semantic markup** provides extra emphasis like where emphasis is placed in a sentence.